MatthewNutt5/snake/README.md

 ## General Information

+This is a basic version of the classic Snake game coded in Verilog, synthesized into gate-level logic, and implemented in a physical VLSI layout.
+The final chip requires a dual-phase clock, reset signal, and directional signals as inputs, and outputs control signals for display multiplexing on an eight-by-eight LED array.
+For the sake of concise simulations, only one cycle of multiplexing is used (i.e. eight clock cycles).
+Game updates occur after every multiplexing phase, so if this chip were to be fabricated and run on a multi-megahertz clock, it is imperative to first adjust the number of multiplexing cycles so that the game updates occur at a more reasonable rate.

 Dual-phase clocking is used for system synchronization.
 Two clock signals, `clka` and `clkb`, are patterned such that one signal completes a rising and falling cycle while the other remains low, then vice versa.
 All flip-flops update on the falling edge of the clocks, but input registers are updated on the falling edge of `clka`, whereas output registers are updated on the falling edge of `clkb`.
 This way, timing discipline can be guaranteed between all the modules of the project.

-This project uses the Oaklahoma State University standard cell library for the AMI 0.5μm process.
+This project uses the standard cell library from Oklahoma State University for the AMI 0.5μm process.

 ## Verilog Core Modules